 Smallmouth Bass: 2014 Bass are hitting in pencil weeds.
 22 smallies released by 2 October fisherman 2013.
 7 lb. smallmouth in 2012.
 20" smallmouth bass released opening 2009.
 31" smallmouth released July 1, 2008.
 Many smallmouth bass are being caught between 18-22 inches with an ever increasing population and size of smallmouth bass in the river.
 See more smallmouth bass pictures.
 Bass Season opens on the 4th Saturday in June.
 Smallmouth bass are quite active - 22 inch smallmouth bass released late May 2010.
 Smallmouth remains active off points and in current areas in July.
 August produced many 3 lb. plus bass in 2010-2013.
 When weeds are dying - fish rock points.

-Northern Pike: Fishing French River Delta - 39" and 40" Released August 2014.
+Northern Pike: Fishing French River Delta 38" - 11 lbs.
+Sept.
+12 with 39" and 40" pike released August 2014.
 Many pike caught and released in June 2014 largest 36.5" Pike.
 Spring 2013 reports of "catching on each pass".
 17 pike caught and released opening 2009 from Bear's Den Bay - 31" largest of these.
 41" Northern released July 15, 2008.
 Anglers are reporting many 3 foot size Canada northern pike being caught within our maze of rivers and bays.
 34 inch pike caught and released by a guest off the dock while pan fishing.
 Stories of the larger pike having been lost and gotten away; to be caught by the next fisherman or fisherwomen.
 Many slot size pike are caught and released to the French River to reproduce and be caught again as trophy northern pike.
 A 38 inch pike was released mid June 2006, along with 5 over 34 inches.
 2007 is producing many pike some with increasing size and weight including a 36 inch pike early June and a 33 inch pike in Bear's Den Bay late August.
 July produced more pike around reefs and weed beds.
 Pike Fishing Tips: You can't beat a Daredevil for action.
 Fish buck tails for fall fishing on French River.
 Weeds are still green and fish are hitting in the weed beds.
 2008 weed conditions are producing pike in the shallows.
 Gar were hooked and released June and early July.

 57" Aug.
 24, 2014 and 42" Muskie Aug.
 22, 2014 CPR by same